kaiostech/gonk-binder/server-client-sample/README.md

    adb root;adb remount;
    adb push out/target/product/<ProjectName>/system/bin/kaios_aidl_testing /system/bin/.
 ```
-5. Run the daemon and start the test you need.
+5. Run the daemon and start the server/client test you need.
+   kaios_aidl_testing accept one argument to indicate client or server mod.
-   1. adb shell kaios_aidl_testing
+   1. adb shell kaios_aidl_testing server
+   2. adb shell kaios_aidl_testing client
+   3. You shall able to see the interactive between server & client,
-   2. Log will dump in android log, you may monitor by :
+      Log will dump in android log, you may monitor by :
 ```
 adb logcat |grep -E "KaiOS_AIDL_"
 ```